-Derivatives such as inflation swaps are not basic financial instruments.
+Derivatives, which include inflation swaps, are not basic financial instruments.

-To mitigate its exposure to changes in inflation, the Group has entered into an inflation linked swap ('RPI swaps') with UPP Bond 1 Issuer Plc, a fellow group undertaking.
-All derivative instruments are initially measured at fair value on the date the contract is entered into and subsequently re-measured to fair value at each reporting date.
-The gain or loss on re-measurement is taken to the Profit and Loss in finance cost or finance income as appropriate, unless they are included in a hedging arrangement.
+To mitigate its exposure to changes in inflation, the Group has entered into inflation-linked swaps ('RPI swaps') with external counterparties.
+All derivative instruments are initially measured at fair value on the date the contract is entered into and subsequently re measured to fair value at each reporting date.
+The gain or loss on re measurement is taken to the profit and loss in finance cost or finance income as appropriate, unless they are included in a hedging arrangement.